wcfrobert/ezanchor/README.md

 <img src="https://raw.githubusercontent.com/wcfrobert/ezanchor/master/docs/FBD_COMBINED.png" alt="FBD" style="width:90%;" />

 The technical background for equipment overturning calculation is quite simple.
-In most cases, some basic statics and free-body diagrams will get you an answer that is good enough.
-What makes EZAnchor special is that it doesn't make many simplifying assumptions.
-See "Theoretical Background" section for more info.
+In most cases, some basic statics and free-body diagrams will get you close enough to a reasonable answer.
+What makes EZAnchor special are the following features.

 * Can evaluate equipment with arbitrary number and arrangement of anchors
 * Can evaluate equipment overturning in all possible orientations